adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #23 Wrapped up Week 3 of the 6th-class.
 Now on Week 4.

 #24 On the course-test of Week-4.
-Almost done with the 6th-Class
+Almost done with the 6th-Class.

+#25 6th-Class is now done.
+Moved on to the 7th-Class (last class before capstone project)